Krasnoznamensk, Kaliningrad Oblast: History

 The earliest surviving German language record of the settlement dates from 1521 under the name Haselpusch, meaning hazel bush in German, while Russian sources give the date of the earliest record as 1576 and other sources state that it was established in 1734.
 The village had a church by 1578, but it burned down in 1661 and the replacement building had to be taken down in 1869 due to severe structural defects.
-The town was part of the Kingdom of Poland as a fief held by the Teutonic Order until 1525, and by Ducal Prussia afterwards.
+In 1584, a Lithuanian parish school was established.
+The town was part of the State of the Teutonic Order until 1525 and of Ducal Prussia afterwards.